beckersix/ModenGen4/README.md

 - Generate 3D point clouds from simple text descriptions
 - Detail and refine 3D models using Stable Diffusion
-- Convert point clouds to renderable meshes with UV coordinates
+- Convert point clouds to meshes with UV coordinates
 - Generate textures based on the same text prompts

 ## Setup